This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 you know if your policies read like this?
 If they do, smarten

-expect to sustain one like this?
-Many of you are turning your
+could you expect to sustain one like this?
+Many of you

-terms of warranty, etc., is an obligation; not a profit center.
+as promised under terms of warranty, etc., is an obligation; not

 to consult you.
 Or you could just deny that there